OkonSamuel/EvoTrees.jl/new-API/README.md

     - Time-series models
     - Unsupervised models (PCA, autoencoder...)
     - Data Transformation / Pipelines (are also mapping of X -> Y)
-- Minimal constraints on model developper
+- Minimal constraints on model developer
     - Integration with the Interface should be minimal and limit the imposition of syntactic and design choices.
     - As users and devs can come from very diverse background, the intersection of what is seen as obvious and common is posed to be limited.
 Each additional constraint is a potential new source of friction for adoption.